The Rental Movie Review: Dave Franco Saves Horror?

 image via IFC Films

 Like I said, this is a simple story, and it’s not an unheard-of trope in horror.
-To wit, folks leave the house and things go bad.
+To wit, folks leave the house and things go bad (the theme in many of these social distancing horror movies).
 Franco and Swanberg don’t appear to be saying anything complex, beyond “AirBNB is creepy” or “so is the increasing surveillance in our lives,” but that’s okay.
 Horror doesn’t always have to be about something big to be affecting or scary or just good.

 And this movie is better than good.
 While it wasn’t the scariest movie I’ve ever seen, Franco’s direction succeeds in ratcheting up the anxiety you feel.
 Along with characters like Mina, we know something is wrong here and we’re just waiting for the dam to burst.